 “Don’t y’all worry ‘bout me.
 Willie won’t pump gas hisself fer long.
 That’s all he’ll let me do fer weeks, but it’s worth it.”
 Wayne agrees.

 “Y’all have a fine time taday, boys?”

 “It was fine and Wayne drove a great race today.
 Y’all goin’ on a run this week?”

 “Well, count us in.”

 They just stare as we ride off.
 We know we still aren’t fully part of the gang.
-We do fit in.
+But, we do fit in.
 Scott rides his crazy zig-zag all over the road.
 It makes me remember we’re pretty drunk.
 When we get to the cabin, we ride right to the dock, throw off our clothes, and dive into the lake.
 I get him to race me about a quarter-mile from shore.
 We lay there floating and horsing around before racing back.
 The water sobers us up, at least we think so.

 Mrs. Watt calls us up to the house while we were drying off.

 “We’re waiting for you boys to go out to dinner.”

 “Great.
 Can we go to the chicken place again?”
 Scott asks.

 “Of course.
 Where have you been all day?”